famousinteractive/translators/README.md

 ## Installation

-  - `composer require famous/translators`
+  - `composer require famousinteractive/translators`

-  - Add `Famous\Translators\TranslatorsServiceProvider::class` in serviceProvider in config/app.php
+  - Add `Famousinteractive\Translators\TranslatorsServiceProvider::class` in serviceProvider in config/app.php

   - Launch the command `php artisan famousTranslators:generateApiKey` to get a clientId and ApiKey